pactus-project/pactus.org/website/_posts/2023-08-22-dev-report.md

 ## Abstract

-there is several activities in pactus github this month, here is a clear report and explain of activities.
+there is several activities in Pactus github this month, here is a clear report and explain of activities.

 ![Github Pactus](/blog/images/2023-08-22-dev-report/github-pactus.png)

 ### Linters

-one of new changes in pactus project is new linters we added this month. what is linters? linters are just a set of rules for the style of source codes, they force developers to write new codes in correct, clean and safe way.
+one of new changes in Pactus project is new linters we added this month. what is linters? linters are just a set of rules for the style of source codes, they force developers to write new codes in correct, clean and safe way.